top of page

 PRACTICAL LIFE

-They learn to master tasks such as pouring, stirring and scooping, using kitchen utensils, washing dishes, polishing, and scrubbing.
+They learn to master tasks such as pouring, stirring and scooping, using kitchen utensils, washing dishes, scrubbing, polishing, food preparation, and serving.
 Children also learn to take care of basic self-care needs: to dress themselves, tie their shoes, wash their hands.

-Concentration, attention to detail, language and fine motor skills perfected in Practical Life helps prepare the child for more complex forms of learning as well as the demands of living.
+Concentration, attention to detail, language and fine motor skills perfected in Practical Life helps prepare the child for more complex forms of learning as well as the demands of growing.

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////